Steve-Fenton/stevefenton.co.uk/src/pages/blog/2023/01/azure-open-ai-restsharp.md

 ## Summary

 AI has hit high-levels of hype since language and image models were made available.
-What they produce depends very much on the prompts, but also on the prevelance of text on the World *Wild* Web.
+What they produce depends very much on the prompts, but also on the prevalence of text on the World *Wild* Web.
 This means there are two sources of bias, uncorrected by real experience or opinion.

 There are many good uses for this technology, for example: